wmorgan/dcos-docs/1.7/administration/storage/nfs-for-dc-os.md

     $ sudo mkdir /mnt/data
     ```

+Set up a folder for NFS runtime information:

+    ```bash
+    $ sudo mkdir /var/lib/nfs
+    ```

 Create a new Systemd Mount unit to describe the mount.
 The name of the `.mount` file is the same as the path to the mount point, with the leading slash removed and other slashes converted to dash.
 Using `/mnt/data` as an example, the file is named `mnt-data.mount`.
-In addition, replace `10.0.7.181` with the IP of the MFS host:
+In addition, replace `10.0.7.181` with the IP of the MFS host.
+[More information can be found in the CoreOS documentation][1]:

     ```bash
     $ cat /etc/systemd/system/mnt-data.mount